21 October 2024

 Veronica Davis

-This structured approach involves creating prioritized task lists designed to fulfil project objectives by organizing them into sprints on the basis on their importance and dependencies.
-By effectively focusing on completing these tasks, the teams can ensure that every step contributes meaningfully to their overall goals.
+This structured approach involves creating prioritized task lists designed to fulfill project objectives by organizing them into sprints on the basis of their importance and dependencies.
+Scrum of Scrums helps coordinate efforts across multiple teams working on different tasks, effectively focusing on completing these tasks, the teams can ensure that every step contributes meaningfully to their overall go

 The sprint backlog is a focused list of tasks the team commits to completing within a designated time frame, ranging from two to four weeks.
 It is derived from the product backlog, where the team selects high-priority items first that they can finish in a specific sprint.